Network Time Protocol: History

 In 1989, was published defining NTPv2 by means of a state machine, with pseudocode to describe its operation.
 It introduced a management protocol and cryptographic authentication scheme which have both survived into NTPv4, along with the bulk of the algorithm.
 However the design of NTPv2 was criticized for lacking formal correctness by the DTSS community, and the clock selection procedure was modified to incorporate Marzullo's algorithm for NTPv3 onwards.

 In 1992, defined NTPv3.
 The RFC included an analysis of all sources of error, from the reference clock down to the final client, which enabled the calculation of a metric that helps choose the best server where several candidates appear to disagree.
 Broadcast mode was introduced.

 In subsequent years, as new features were added and algorithm improvements were made, it became apparent that a new protocol version was required.
 In 2010, was published containing a proposed specification for NTPv4.
 Following the retirement of Mills from the University of Delaware, the reference implementation is currently maintained as an open source project led by Harlan Stenn.
-On the IANA side, a ntp (network time protocols) work group is in charge of reviewing proposed drafts.
+On the IANA side, an ntp (Network Time Protocols) work group is in charge of reviewing proposed drafts.

 The protocol has significantly progressed since NTPv4.
 As of 2022, three RFC documents describing updates to the protocol have been published, not counting the numerous peripheral standards such as Network Time Security.
 Mills had mentioned plans for a "NTPv5" on his page, but one was never published.
 An unrelated draft termed "NTPv5" by M. Lichvar of chrony was initiated in 2020 and includes security, accuracy, and scaling changes.